Last modified on August 2022

 With inputs from Dr. Uma M - Consultant Family Physician, and Diabetologist

+This is a squint-eye picture.
 Normally, when you look at an object, your eyes capture the image of that object just like a camera does.
-The images of the object captured by both the eyes are slightly different from each other.
-Your brain fuses the two images to form a 3-D picture of that object and this is called a binocular vision.
+The images of the object captured by both eyes are slightly different from each other.
+Your brain fuses the two images to form a 3-D picture of that object and this is called binocular vision.

 This binocular vision helps the in-depth perception of that object.
 The eye movement is controlled by six muscles that are present in your eye.